mehrshad-gh/propDesk-privacy/PRIVACY_POLICY.md

-# Privacy Policy for PropertyDesk
+# Privacy Policy for PropDesk

 **Last Updated:** December 12, 2025

 ## Introduction

-PropertyDesk ("we," "our," or "us") is committed to protecting your privacy.
+PropDesk ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Property Management mobile application ("App" or "Service").

-By accessing or using PropertyDesk, you agree to the collection and use of information in accordance with this policy.
+By accessing or using PropDesk, you agree to the collection and use of information in accordance with this policy.
 If you do not agree with our policies and practices, do not use our Service.

 ## Information We Collect